New Brunswick / North Brunswick High School Public Memory Project

 Advocacy

-The New Brunswick/North Brunswick High Schools Public Memory Project launched in 2022 as a collaboration between community stakeholders, scholars, and artists, focused on the creation of public programming and art that explores histories of school segregation in the city of New Brunswick, the township of North Brunswick, and in Middlesex County.
+The New Brunswick/North Brunswick High School Public Memory Project launched in 2022 as a collaboration between community stakeholders, scholars, and artists, focused on the creation of public programming and art that explores histories of school segregation in the city of New Brunswick, North Brunswick Township, and Middlesex County.

 Community